cecat/soundviz/README.md

 Python module, chunks are processed in parallel across either cores or fewer if set using the *-c* (or *--cores*) option.

-ysp and yamcam3 close their logs upon exit and create new logs when starting up, so a restart will mean a new log file.
-In case helpful, I've included [combiner.sh](https://github.com/cecat/soundviz/blob/main/combiner.sh), a shell script that you can use to combine all of the files in your *./logs* directory.
+Ysp and yamcam3 close their logs upon exit and create new logs when starting up, so a restart will mean a new log file.
+In case helpful, I've included [combiner.sh](https://github.com/cecat/soundviz/blob/main/combiner.sh), a shell script that you can use to combine all of the files in your *./logs* directory if you want to get a combined report from multiple log files.
+The results will of course have gaps in between the time periods represented by each log file..

 Both Yamcam and the ysp use the Yamnet model to classify sounds, with scores reported, for each sample, for each of the 521 sound classes Yamnet is trained to detect.
 These